Shepherd's Pharmacist Post-Doctoral Training Program

 - Atlanta Pharmacy Residency Information Exchange (APRIE) – an educational residency networking series.
 Residents will participate in and provide lectures on residency activities occurring throughout the metro-Atlanta area.

 Pharmacy Practice is intended to expand the resident's necessary competencies as a confident practitioner while providing pharmaceutical care to patients.
-The resident will be assigned to staff every fourth weekend (Saturday and Sunday) and one weekday evening shift (4 hours) as needed, but no more than two shifts a month.
-In addition, the resident will staff one major holiday (Thanksgiving, Christmas, or New Year’s Day).
+The resident will be assigned to staff every fourth weekend (Saturday and Sunday) and weekday evening shifts as needed.
+In addition, the resident will staff one major holiday (Typically Thanksgiving or Christmas).

-Drug information/ Administration involves evaluating and analyzing the medication-use system against current best practices to ensure optimal outcomes.
+Drug information involves evaluating and analyzing the medication-use system against current best practices to ensure optimal outcomes.
 The pharmacy resident participates in activities ensuring the appropriate management of therapeutic policy and the formulary for Shepherd Center.
-The resident’s activities include medication use evaluation (MUE), protocol development, drug class review, evaluation of reported medication errors and adverse drug reactions, pharmacy policies update, and formal journal club.
+The resident’s activities include medication use evaluation (MUE), evaluation of reported medication errors and adverse drug reactions, and formal journal club.